 Why is a security banned from trading?

-A security is banned from trading when its open interest exceeds 95% of the Market Wide Position Limit (MWPL).
-This restriction is imposed to control excessive speculation and maintain market stability.
+A security is placed under a trading ban when the open interest in its derivatives crosses 95% of the Market Wide Position Limit (MWPL).
+This rule is enforced by the exchange to reduce excessive speculation and protect market integrity.

-The ban is lifted once the total open interest drops below 80% of MWPL.
+- The ban is lifted only after the open interest drops below 80% of MWPL

 Related Articles